ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `cart/create` - to create a new cart
 - `cart/edit` - to allow user to add products to their cart

-To further control access to a cart, you can use the `CartOwner` Limitation and set its value to `self`.
+To further control access to a cart, you can use the `CartOwner` limitation and set its value to `self`.
 This way users can only interact with their own carts.